 The Office of the Quality Enhancement Plan (QEP) invites proposals for projects that address the QEP’s theme, What’s Next: Integrative Learning for Professional and Civic Preparation, and that seek to improve undergraduate student learning at UCF.

 The Association of American Colleges and Universities (AAC&U) and Carnegie Foundation define integrative learning as intentionally developing skills across multiple connected experiences and adapting these skills to new problem-solving contexts.
 It is both a process and a capacity.
 Integrative learning encourages students to develop self-awareness about how they learn (metacognition) and to acquire supple and adaptive habits of mind that will enable them to successfully meet challenges, not just within the confines of the university, but in the workplace, and in their public and personal lives.

 Proposals will be evaluated according to their ability to present a compelling project description, with feasible and clearly articulated goals and scope and to demonstrate: (1) a clear need for the proposed enhancement or innovation; (2) a comprehensive plan for assessing outcomes of the project; (3) a clear connection to one or more of the three interventions addressed by What’s Next:

-For the 2017 awards cycle, special consideration will be given to projects that seek to develop or enhance signature high-impact learning experiences for majors, such as: capstone, undergraduate research, integrative learning courses, internships or other experiential learning, study abroad, or service learning.
+For the 2018 awards cycle, special consideration will be given to projects that seek to develop new high-impact learning experiences for majors, such as: capstone, undergraduate research, integrative learning courses, internships or other experiential learning, study abroad, or service learning.
 For more information on the review criteria, consult the rubric for funded project proposals.

 Proposals will be accepted for two levels of award: Enhancement and Program Innovation: